A King's Tale: Final Fantasy XV (Empty Clip Studios, 2016)

 Final Fantasy XV: The Dawn of the Future (Jun Eishima, 2019/2020)

-Wild Arms: Twilight Venom (Bee Train, 1999)soundtrack - composed by Kow Otani (known for composing the soundtracks to a number of high profile anime series and Shadow of the Colossus), it definitely has his trademark epic feel and is well worth a listen.
+Wild Arms: Twilight Venom (Bee Train, 1999)soundtrack - composed by Kow Otani (known for composing the soundtracks to a number of high profile anime series and the Playstation classic Shadow of the Colossus), it definitely has his trademark epic feel and is well worth a listen.